Methadone Clinic Chaves County, NM

 La Casa Community Behavioral Health Se

-La Casa Community Behavioral Health Se is a methadone clinic in Chaves County, NM.
-It is situated at 110 East Mescalero Street, 88201 zip.
-La Casa Community Behavioral Health Se provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
-La Casa Community Behavioral Health Se provides naltrexone administration, relapse prevention from naltrexone and suboxone prescription.
-Other than methadone treatment, La Casa Community Behavioral Health Se offers group counseling, individual counseling and marital/couples counseling.
-La Casa Community Behavioral Health Se provides medication-assisted treatment to women and men.
+La Casa Community Behavioral Health Se is a methadone treatment facility in Chaves County, New Mexico.
+It is located at 110 East Mescalero Street, 88201 zip.
+La Casa Community Behavioral Health Se provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.
+La Casa Community Behavioral Health Se provides relapse prevention from naltrexone, buprenorphine maintenance and suboxone prescription.
+Other than methadone treatment, La Casa Community Behavioral Health Se offers family counseling, marital/couples counseling and individual counseling.
+La Casa Community Behavioral Health Se provides medication assisted services to men and women.
 La Casa Community Behavioral Health Se also supports Spanish patients for drug addiction treatment.

 FAQs for a Methadone Clinic in Chaves County, NM: